tonomoshia/liftoff-assignments/P2-Project_Outline/20200106 Project Outline.md

 -	Razor Templates
 -	GoogleMaps API
 -	OAuth for Facebook
--	Messageing API yet to be determined
+-	Messaging API yet to be determined

 ### What We'll Have to Learn
 -	We will have to learn how to connect the Google API to our application.